YuevUwU/phira/BUILD.md

 | `phira/chat`        | Message service in multiplayer rooms.
 Due to laws in China, the message censorship feature is still to be developed.                                             |
 | `phira/event_debug` | UML debugging support for event development.
 The event content will be changed in real time according to the test.uml in the same folder as the executable file. |

-### Build FFmpeg Static Library
+### Build FFmpeg Static Library (Test failed in WSL Ubuntu22.04)

 The `static-lib.zip` we provided only support the build of `x86_64-unknown-linux-gnu` and `x86_64-pc-windows-gnu`.
 In order to try compiling for other platforms, or for those who want to build their own, you can refer to the following tutorial.
+There are some additional dependencies you need to install:
+- yasm
 ```
 # Build for your device (Linux/Android)
 git clone https://git.ffmpeg.org/ffmpeg.git --depth=1